DaniqueJ-R/milestone_proj_3/README.md

 ## About

 Take A Breath is a minimalist, full-stack web application built to spread kindness and positivity online.
 Inspired by the concept of a message in a bottle, it allows users to submit short, anonymous motivational quotes or kind messages.
 When someone visits the site, they receive a randomly selected note written by another user.
-The project is designed with accessibility and user experience in mind, offering a calm, focused space where people can pause, reflect, and feel supported—no accounts or logins needed.
+The project is designed with accessibility and user experience in mind, offering a calm and focused space where people can pause, reflect, and feel supported—no accounts or logins required.
 All messages are stored in a secure database and can be added or removed via a simple, user-friendly interface.
+Explore how each part of the site supports these goals in the following sections.

 ---